turbot/steampipe-mod-aws-insights/dashboards/acm/docs/acm_certificate_detail.md

 - How is the certificate configured?
 - What tags are applied?
-- What are the usages of the certificate?
+- What is the algorithm of the certificate key?
-- What are revocation details of the certificate?
+- Why was the certificate revoked?
-- What are the domain validation options configured?
+- How is the domain name in the certificate validated?